wp-plugins/multiple-roles/readme.txt

 == Changelog ==

 = 1.1 =
+* New maintainer : Florian TIAR, you're strongly encouraged to update this plugin
-* Add support of role checkbox in new user form (admin).
+* Add support of role checkbox in new user form (admin)
+* Add Multisite support (for new user form)
 * Add i18n support (text domain, translatable strings and pot file)
-* Add Multisite support
 * Add some hooks (actions and filters)
-* Fix issue where some users role (like editor) could add admin users
+* Fix issue where some low level users could add admin users
 * Sanitize and escape all data
 * Enhance UX of the form

 = 1.0 =
-* Initial release.
+* Initial release